efnats/chiagarden/farming/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+# analyze_lookup - check your lookup times

+This ia quick and dirty script written to show average lookup times to find out the impact of mergerfs on lookup times.
+As it looks so far there is absolutely no impact ;)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)